OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - /openapi.json
 - /.well-known/schema-discovery

+#### Robots.txt

+The `robots.txt` file is a text file that website owners create to instruct web crawlers (such as search engine bots) on how to crawl and index their site.
+It is part of the Robots Exclusion Protocol (REP), which regulates how bots interact with websites.

+This file may provide additional clues to path structure or api endpoints.

+### GitDorking

 If the application uses GitHub we can also search any of their repositories (also known as `GitDorking`), or the personal GitHub accounts of the target's employees.

+### API Directories

 Alternatives sources of API documentation can incluide API Directories: